 If the mind affects gene expression, then for better overall health (as well as mental health), it becomes important to clean up the mind by processing our unprocessed memories.

 Off the hamster wheel, for good

 When we were done with Lucille’s EMDR therapy (which only took a few months), she was surprised to discover who she really was—a lovely woman.
 She was able to be much more present.
-To think clearly.
+To think.
 To see other people’s perspectives.
 To be kinder, and less angry.

 The rumination had stopped—that vicious thinking cycle that had occupied most of her inner life before EMDR—stopped.
 Getting off the hamster wheel after so many years was more than a life-changing experience.
 It gave Lucille the life she had never had.

 Lucille experienced more meaning in life.
 It wasn’t just about her and her negative thoughts and feelings.
 There was a whole world out there that she discovered for the first time.

 She was able to forgive her parents, too.
 Everything that happened in her childhood belonged in the past now.
 It had become a neutral, objective memory.
 Simply a fact.
 Lucille was able to respond to what was happening in front of her, right now, and not to events that happened 20 years ago.